AVEVA/AVEVA-Samples/ocs_samples/basic_samples/SDS/Python/SDSPy/Python3/readme.md

     headers=self.__sdsHeaders())
 ```

-First the event is created locally by populating a new waveData event as follows:
+First the event is created locally by populating a newWave event as follows:

 ```python
 def nextWave(order, multiplier):